 By far, small to midsize organizations take the brunt from a larger share of cyberattacks.
 But you don’t have to fight this David and Goliath battle alone.
 Your MSP can prevent the effects of cyberattacks on your business by enabling your computers with SEG, installing PDP, and training your team.
 Services provided by an MSP means you’ve got a partner in protecting your important data from phishing attacks.
 Outsourcing your IT security needs with an IT partner means you can let your MSP determine the best strategy for phishing prevention and protection, now and onward.

 These threats are only the tip of the iceberg.
 Your MSP is your best guard against the threats posed by cybercriminals.
-Quit worrying about what emails your employees are being bombarded with and let Net X Computers be your 24/7 guard.
+Quit worrying about what emails your employees are being bombarded with and let Net X IT Solutions be your 24/7 guard.
 Contact us for your security assessment today.